nehalsin/holistic-life-management/babita.md

 **Growth in life will be possible without Babita's husband.** Most important to go without Babita's husband.
 Praveen is intelligent.
 Husband is addictive.
 Nothing to be done with Husband as he does everything.
 Own growth will not happen with Babita's husband.
 Sitting on elephant.
 Come on ground.
 No importance going with Husband.
 No dependence on Babita's husband.

 Ankur's admission.
 Didn't use mom's source.
 He knew this was important to tell.
-Then told he passed.
+Then was told, he passed.

 ![babita-padyatra-2021-10-11](babita-padyatra-2021-10-11.png)